David Price (baseball): 2014: MLB Strikeouts leader

-2015 season
+2015 season: AL ERA leader

 On January 16, 2015, Price and the Tigers avoided arbitration agreeing on a $19.75 million salary for the 2015 season, setting a record for the largest one-year deal for an arbitration-eligible player prior to free agency.
 Price was named the Tigers opening day starter for 2015 by manager Brad Ausmus, ending teammate Justin Verlander's streak of seven consecutive opening day starts.
 He responded by pitching 8 2/3 shutout innings in the Tigers 4–0 win over the Minnesota Twins.

 On July 6, 2015, Price was named to the 2015 All-Star Game, his fifth such honor.
 Price pitched a scoreless fourth inning in the game, striking out two, and earning the win for the AL. He entered the All-Star Break with a 9–2 record, 2.38 ERA and 115 strikeouts.

 Toronto Blue Jays (2015)

-2015 season with Blue Jays
+2015

 On July 30, 2015, Price was traded to the Toronto Blue Jays for Daniel Norris, Matt Boyd and Jairo Labourt.
 Price made his debut for the Blue Jays on August 3.
 He threw 119 pitches in 8 innings, recording 11 strikeouts and a winning decision, while yielding only 3 hits, 2 walks, and 1 earned run in a 5–1 victory over the Minnesota Twins at Rogers Centre.
 His 11 strikeouts tied José Núñez's team record for most strikeouts in a Blue Jays' pitching debut.
 On September 5, Price earned his 100th career win, by beating the Baltimore Orioles 5–1.
 He was scratched from his final start of the season on October 1, as the Blue Jays had clinched the AL East the previous day.
 Price made 11 starts for the Blue Jays in 2015, and went 9–1 with a 2.30 ERA and 87 strikeouts in 74 1/3 innings.
 Price started Game 1 of the ALDS for the Blue Jays, taking the loss and bringing his career postseason record to 1–6.
-He would earn his second career postseason win on October 12, pitching 3 innings in relief of R. A. Dickey's game 4 start.
+He earned his second career postseason win on October 12, pitching 3 innings in relief of R. A. Dickey's game 4 start.

 Price finished the 2015 season with an 18–5 record and a 2.45 ERA.
 Price finished second in Cy Young Award balloting to Dallas Keuchel.